Overview

 Use of Government related identifiers (APP 9)

-AAFCANS does not use Government related identifiers.
-AAFCANS will not use or disclose a Government related identifier unless the use or disclosure of the identifier is reasonably necessary for us to fulfil any obligations, we may have to a Government agency or an Australian State/Territory.
+AAFCANS does not use government-related identifiers.
+AAFCANS will not use or disclose a government related identifier unless the use or disclosure of the identifier is reasonably necessary for us to fulfil any obligations we may have to a government agency or an Australian State/Territory.
 It may also be required or authorised in accordance with Australian laws, Courts or Tribunals.

 Quality of information (APP 10)